Chicco94/machine_learning_exam/README.md

 ### Components of the DQN Algorithm
 - **Q-Network**: The core of the DQN is a neural network, often a deep convolutional neural network (CNN).
 This network is responsible for approximating the Q-function, denoted as Q(s, a), which estimates the expected cumulative reward of taking action 'a' in state 's'.
 The Q-network takes the current state as input and outputs Q-values for all possible actions.
 - **Experience Replay**: DQN uses an experience replay buffer, which is a storage of past experiences (state, action, reward, next state).
 This buffer helps in breaking the temporal correlation of sequential experiences, making training more stable.
 During training, random batches of experiences are sampled from the replay buffer for updates.
+More details are presented below.
 - **Target Network**: To stabilize training, DQN employs two networks: the primary Q-network and a target network.
 The target network is a copy of the Q-network but with frozen parameters.
 The Q-network is periodically synchronized with the target network.
 This technique helps prevent the target Q-values from "moving" during training, improving stability.

 ### Q-Learning Update Equation